 Glassware is one of the hardest subjects you can work with.
 Photographing reflective items is already tricky enough.
-But add in transparent glass and you’ve got trouble.
+Add transparent glass, and you’ve got trouble.

-Here we’re going to cover the basics of glass photography and also see step-by-step how to shoot a creative still life with broken glass.
+Here we’re going to cover the basics of glass photography and share eight tricks to improve your creative glass photos.

 But in glass photography, we like to avoid reflections.